socketwiz/wordsearch/README.md

 npm run test:server:coverage | Run the coverage tool over the backend code base npm run build | Build the frontend for production deployment

-All of the commands above watch for changes and restart accordingly.

 To enable the tunnel run:

 ``` shell